boldbi/bold-bi-docs/docs/embedded-bi/visualizing-data/visualization-widgets/column-chart.md

 ![Basic Settings](/static/assets/embedded/visualizing-data/visualization-widgets/images/column-chart/basic-settings.png)

+#### Show Tooltip

+This option allows you to toggle the visibility of tooltip in chart.

 #### Chart type and axis

 Click the `Change` button to open the `Chart Type and Axis Settings` dialog.